ASYOU99/yii2-cart/README.md

 Discounts are implemented as behaviors that could attached to the cart or it's items.
 To use them, follow this steps:

-1. Define discount class as a subclass of hscstudio\cart\DiscountBehavior
+1. Define discount class as a subclass of asyou99\cart\DiscountBehavior
 ```php
 // app/components/MyDiscount.php